QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 ✅  We will also use an HTTP version, the most used ones are `HTTP/1.1`, and `HTTP 2.0`.

 ✅  In every HTTP/HTTPS request/response, there are headers that are set both by the client and the server.
-The format is `Header-name: value`, and anyone can add its own headers.
+The format is `Header-name: value`, and anyone can add their own headers.

 * `Set-cookie`: the cookies <small>(usually the server add this to create them in the client browser, and the client will send the cookies in every following request)</small>
-* `Host`: one of the domain name associated with the IP of the server
+* `Host`: one of the domain names associated with the IP of the server
 * `Server:`: name of the HTTP server, maybe the version/OS too
 * ...
 </div><div>

-✅  There may be data send with the request.
+✅  There may be data sent with the request.
 For instance, if we are `POST`-ing a resource, we will most likely provide some data about the resource we want to create.
-This data can be specified leaving one blank line below the headers, and must be URL-encoded <small>(characters that are not valid inside a URL such as `'` must be URL encoded, meaning we convert them to hexadecimal `27` and prepended with a `%` giving us `%27`)</small>.
+This data can be specified by leaving one blank line below the headers, and must be URL-encoded <small>(characters that are not valid inside a URL such as `'` must be URL encoded, meaning we convert them to hexadecimal `27` and prepended with a `%` giving us `%27`)</small>.
 This is automatically done by your browser.

 ✅  You need to leave a blank line to indicate that the request is finished.